d-flood/TEI-to-JSON/README.md

-This project has been entirely moved to be incorporated in [Criticus](https://github.com/d-flood/criticus).
+# This project has been entirely moved to be incorporated in [Criticus](https://github.com/d-flood/criticus).
+Consider this repo depricated.
-# TEI to JSON
+## TEI to JSON

 Convert TEI XML transcriptions to the format required by the ITSEE [Collation Editor](https://github.com/itsee-birmingham/standalone_collation_editor).